 Today, you'll take a morning excursion to Sanchi Stupa, a Buddhist complex and UNESCO World Heritage Site in Sanchi town, originally built by Emperor Ashoka the Great in the third century.
 The site is famous for its great stupa, located on a hilltop.
 From here, you'll take an afternoon excursion to Bhimbetka to view its ancient cave paintings, some of which are believed to be 12,000 years old.
 This archaeological site depicts amazing scenes based on the philosophy of life and death of early man, spanning the prehistoric paleolithic and mesolithic periods, as well as the historic period.

 Return to Bhopal following this excursion and enjoy the city at your leisure.

-After breakfast in Bhopal, you'll continue the journey with a morning drive to Indore (121 miles/195 km), the biggest city in Madhya Pradesh.
-Once known as a trading hub between Deccan and Delhi of the 16th century, Indore was discovered by Rao Nandlal Chaudhary in 1710.
+After breakfast in Bhopal, you'll continue the journey with a morning drive to Indore (121 mi/195 km), the biggest city in Madhya Pradesh.
+Once known as a trading hub between Deccan and Delhi in the 16th century, Indore was discovered by Rao Nandlal Chaudhary in 1710.
 Today, this bustling city offers majestic palaces from the Holkar Dynasty, lively bazaars, and mouth-watering culinary experiences.